 As we wrap up, one last thing.
 Even those who are not Orthodox (or even Christian for that matter) are more than welcome to attend an Orthodox service.
 We are always overjoyed when someone joins us for worship and experiences the beauty of the Orthodox Holy Tradition.
 And don’t worry – you do not have to be Greek, Serbian, Antiochian, Russian, etc. to attend one of those Orthodox churches!

-Because the services differ from Protestant and Roman Catholic services, it is probably a good idea to contact our priest and tell him you intend to join us for worship.
-He will see that someone from the parish greets you and helps you find your way through the Service Book.
+Because the services differ from Protestant and Roman Catholic services, it is probably a good idea to contact someone at the parish (via Facebook or through their website) and tell them you intend to visit for worship.
+The priest will see that someone from the parish greets you and helps you find your way through the Service Book.

 Read More >> The Basics of Church Etiquette